A message from the Rector’s Warden

 Dear fellow parishioner,

-As you consider giving your money and talents to Saint James in the coming year, here is a story from one of your fellow parishioners on what stewardship means for her:
+As you consider giving your money and talents to Saint James, here is a story from one of your fellow parishioners on what stewardship means for her:

 Martha’s Story: Our commitment of financial pledge and service to St. James Church is mainly of thankfulness to the great congregation – their welcome message to everyone!
 About 11 years ago, when our other Episcopalian church was closed due to declining parishioners, we tried and attended different churches in the area for a while.
 Then, we found a “home” in St. James Langhorne!
 Alexa, our 11 year old daughter at that time, immediately fit in the youth group activities and Christian education, was prepared for Confirmation, and had a beautiful confirmation ceremony that we cherish as one of our happiest family memory to these days!
 Different members activities at St. James reward the soul, the spirit, and the body to make us a stronger Christian every day in our mundane daily routines.
 Another beautiful family memory at St James to share is the “renewal of marriage vows on Valentine’s day” group ceremony in February 2009.
 My husband, Doug and I rejoiced – the ceremony, led by Rev. Kelly, is one of our ever-life best moments as married couple…. the blessings of God over my family are felt and lived through St James Church and its beautiful fellowship.
 It is for this that we pledge on this day our share of financial resource and service to St. James. – Martha J. Murdock

 In addition to Martha, you may hear from other parishioners who share their stewardship story during services.
 Reflect on these stories and ask what stewardship means to you as well as why you should continue to give – or start giving – to Saint James.
-Dedicate some time to review your finances and consider your financial pledge for 2017.
+Dedicate some time to review your finances and consider your financial pledge.
 Resources to help you plan your financial stewardship:

 - Stewardship, Tithing, Giving, Annual Pledge: Defined (www.ecfvp.org/files/uploads/Definitions_Stewardship_and_Giving_changes_accepted.pdf)